Corinna Spencer-Scheurich, Director

 Before joining NWJP, Corinna was the South Texas Regional Director of the Texas Civil Rights Project, where she practiced employment, disability, and civil rights law on behalf of low-income families living on the Texas-Mexico border.
 She is a member of the Oregon, Washington, Texas, and California bars.

-D. Michael Dale, Executive Director
+D. Michael Dale, Senior Counsel

-In addition to being our Executive Director, Michael is our senior attorney and main litigator.
+In addition to being our founding Executive Director, Michael is our senior attorney and main litigator.
 He worked for 25 years as an Oregon Legal Aid attorney, and helped establish the Oregon Law Center in 1995.
 He has won significant cases involving minimum-wage law, immigration rights, and workers’ compensation issues in the 9th Circuit Court of Appeals and in the Oregon appellate courts.
 He is currently a member of the Oregon bar.

 Chris Ferlazzo, Program Administrator

 Chris comes to us from Portland Jobs with Justice, where he worked as an organizer and fundraiser for 14 years.
 Before that, he worked in the Central America solidarity movement.
 Chris is charged with the general administration of the organization, including fundraising, communications, and operations.

 Patricia assists with casework and is the main contact for all of our Spanish-speaking clients.
 She has long advocated for the rights of working people, working as a family service worker and a parent involvement coordinator at the Oregon Child Development Coalition’s Migrant Seasonal Head Start program.
 Before moving to the U.S., Pati worked for a radio station in her native Mexico, and as a producer of educational programming in Mexico City.